Hello, lovely one.

 Notice the difference as you simply allow yourself to be in the postures, to actively or passively support your body in its recovery.
 May that be from your running or just from a full on week of life!

-We recommend including these as a regular part of your practice following your running or training.
+I recommend including these as a regular part of your practice following a busy, heady day or any training you might be doing.

 Instant access to the below when you join me today: